Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

 Walking is one of the best ways to improve your health.
 It’s cheap, easy, and requires no equipment.
 It’s perfect for weight loss and making you look great in front of others.
 Let’s take a look at some health benefits of walking.

-Walking is one of the most relaxing and easy exercises that you can do.
+Walking is one of the most relaxing and easy exercises you can do.
 It will help you relax and boost your health.
 People often think walking is an unscientific way to keep fit, but it has many health benefits.

-Walking increases cardiovascular and pulmonary fitness
+Walking increases cardiovascular and pulmonary fitness.

-As one of the most readily available forms of exercise, walking is often recommended as being an excellent way to increase cardiovascular and pulmonary fitness.
+As one of the most readily available forms of exercise, walking is often recommended as an excellent way to increase cardiovascular and pulmonary fitness.

 Walking can do more for your health than you might think, including increasing your fitness and improving your heart and lung capacity.

 Walking is a simple, low-impact exercise that anyone can do anywhere.
 It improves your health and mood and can easily add to your daily life.